Script collapse in multilingual ASR: A reference-free metric and 100-pair benchmark: Introduction

 Script collapse is a specific form of decoder hallucination in sequence-to-sequence models: the decoder generates fluent, well-formed output in the wrong writing system.
 The hallucination literature for neural speech models examines phantom insertions, repetition, and language confusion artefacts arising from training data distribution~\cite{Radford2023Whisper}, but does not define a scalar metric for script-level failure.

 Two existing research directions are related but distinct. \emph{Language identification} (LID) from ASR output classifies the output language using a trained classifier over hypothesis text or audio features, producing a categorical label.
 SFR differs in three respects: (1) it produces a continuous score in $[0,1]$, not a categorical label; (2) it requires no trained classifier, only Unicode block membership; and (3) it detects failures that LID cannot, for example Devanagari output on a Bengali utterance, where a language-level classifier would report an identical ``Indic language'' label for both the correct and the collapsed output. \emph{Script detection} in NLP preprocessing pipelines identifies the script of a text string for tokenisation or downstream routing; it is not an evaluation metric and makes no comparison to an expected target.
 SFR repurposes the same Unicode block lookup as a scalar evaluation metric tied to a specific target language.
+This conditioning on the expected target script is the difference between ordinary script detection and SFR: a script detector can label a Bengali hypothesis as Devanagari, but SFR turns that label into an ASR evaluation signal by asking whether Devanagari is the expected output script for Bengali.
+Corpus-level aggregation then makes the failure measurable across a benchmark and comparable to WER.

 Character-level Unicode block membership is a standard operation in multilingual text processing~\cite{Manohar2024Normalization, Bandarupalli2025PeroArabic, Sproat2016text}: the script of any character is determined in $O(1)$ from its code point.
 Prior work applies this to text normalisation and data-pipeline preprocessing, not to ASR evaluation.
-SFR is, to the best of our knowledge, the first formal treatment of Unicode block analysis as an ASR evaluation metric, following a search of Interspeech, ICASSP, ACL, EMNLP, and IEEE SPL/TASLP proceedings through 2025.
+Our literature search found no prior treatment of Unicode block analysis as an ASR evaluation metric in Interspeech, ICASSP, ACL, EMNLP, or IEEE SPL/TASLP proceedings through 2025.
 SFR does not compete with WER or CER; it identifies a failure mode neither metric can detect.
 Although our evaluation demonstrates this failure mode primarily in Whisper, SFR is architecture-agnostic: it applies equally to any sequence-to-sequence or CTC-based ASR system whose decoder could in principle produce characters outside the target script.
+Like WER and chrF, SFR is simple by design: it isolates a failure mode that existing scores fold into general transcription error, then lets us measure and mitigate that failure across model families.